• Home

 The Play

-The goal is to put the other player (or players) off balance while maintaining your own stance.
+The basic goal is to make the other player lose balance while maintaining your own stance and control.

 Rules